lindenb/jvarkit/docs/BamMatrix.md

       Possible Values: [LINEAR, LOG]
     --counter-type
       How to count reads.
-In memory, use disk random access for each point instead of storing data in memory, on disk+sort each row/column on disk:
+In memory, use disk random access for each point instead of storing data in memory, on disk+sort each row/column on disk.
+      disk: do random access for each point (worst choice).
+Other than in
-      Other than in memory: makes all things slowwwwww.
+      memory: makes all things slowwwwww.
       Default: memory
       Possible Values: [memory, disk, stored]
     -d, --distance